 The rise of high-deductible health plans (HDHPs) has been something of a shock to the healthcare payment system.
 Patients struggle to meet their responsibility for paying premiums and co-pays.
-According to Crowe Horwath’s report, Revenue Recognition and High-Deductible Plans, while patient balances below $1,200 exhibit a payment rate of 40 percent, the average self-pay payment rate is 10.9 percent across all inpatient accounts receivable.
-True self-pay patients pay about 6 percent on the dollar, while those who owed out-of-pocket costs under their insurance plan paid 15.51 percent.
-As the JPMorgan Chase Institute has documented, roughly one in six families makes an extraordinary medical payment in any given year.
+While patient balances below $1,200 exhibit a payment rate of 40 percent, the average self-pay payment rate is 10.9 percent across all inpatient accounts receivable.1 True self-pay patients pay about 6 percent on the dollar, while those who owed out-of-pocket costs under their insurance plan paid 15.51 percent.
+As the JPMorgan Chase Institute has documented, roughly one in six families makes an extraordinary medical payment in any given year.2

 With self-pay on the rise, hospitals and health systems are focused on redesigning their workflows to collecting payment from individual patients.
 As they have discovered, it’s a very different ballgame from negotiating with large insurance companies well versed in the intricacies of hospital finance.

 A second, but no less significant burden on hospitals is evidence of a reduction in patient volume.
 As stated in a recent HFM online article, “Seeking to avoid out-of-pocket costs they simply can’t pay, patients are putting off necessary physician visits and even care.
 This behavior puts the patient’s own health at risk…but also constitutes a financial threat to hospitals,” in part due to the increasingly rigorous “quality” metrics tied to pay-for-performance models.3

 To confront this new reality, many hospitals and health systems are looking at other sectors of the economy that work well to help consumers finance their purchases.
 Hospitals are adopting responsive payment program models to make health care bills simple and manageable for patients.